 Now a couple of nit-picky details that bugged me.
 As someone who is the process of remodelling a home, I can’t understand why anyone would go through the effort of painting anything without removing or sanding down bumps left from old paint or glue.
 But there, on every single freshly painted door, was the outline of where the old room number had been, before the number was relocated to the wall.
 Every.
 Single.
 Door.
 Such inattention to detail cheapens a place.
 Another overlooked detail was smudged grout in the shower – I don’t fault the hotel for shoddy workmanship, but these are details that would have cost nothing more to do right (or fix).
 Also the glass shower wall wasn’t ample enough to keep the fantastic showerhead’s spray in the shower area – nothing a bathmat can’t fix, though!

-in the upper left is bigger than most.
+My room indicated by the red dot in the upper left is bigger than most. |

 Quiet: My room, a Superior Queen, was tucked into the corner on the 7th floor, away from the elevators.
 I did hear a neighbour’s door slam once during the night – but other than that, peaceful and quiet.